aistats/aistats2025/camera.md

-* Please ensure that your camera-ready submission contains author information (names and affiliations), instead of "Anonymous Author N" as was required for the original submission, and that the submitted list of authors and the ordering among them **matches the information on CMT**.
+* Please ensure that your camera-ready submission contains author information (names and affiliations), instead of "Anonymous Author N" as was required for the original submission, and that the submitted list of authors and the ordering among them **matches the information on OpenReview**.

 ## Submission to OpenReview

-Camera-ready submissions must be submitted via CMT:
+Camera-ready submissions must be submitted via OpenReview.
-<https://cmt3.research.microsoft.com/AISTATS2024>.
-If you are also a reviewer or
-Area Chair, make sure that your role is set to “Author”.
-To change your role to “Author,” click next to “Select Your Role” in the top right of the page.

-In the CMT Author Console there is now a new link to "Create camera-ready submission" for each accepted paper.
-Use this link to submit camera-ready papers.
-The CMT form will ask you for the title, the abstract, the list of authors (only changes to the author order are allowed at this point, as per the submission agreement), and the following files (where 642 is to be replaced by your submission ID): **642.pdf** and **642-Permission.pdf**.
+In the page corresponding to your accepted paper(s), a new `Edit` button allows you to edit the **Camera ready revision**.The OpenReview form will ask you for the title, the abstract, the list of authors (only changes to the author order are allowed at this point, as per the submission agreement), the PDF with your submission and the signed copyright form.

 Please ensure that the submitted **title and abstract match the ones in the camera-ready version**, and do not include any LaTeX commands or other